 |Food Fable: Beets|

 Baby Gold beets are harvested young for their edible roots, stems and leaves.
 10-12 inch green leafy stems ascend from the Gold beet's rough deep orange, bulbous root.
 Beets have the highest sugar content of any vegetable and Gold beets are the standard of sweetness.
 Their flavor is smooth and creamy with just a hint of earthiness.
 The flesh of the baby Gold beet is bright yellow and unlike Red beets, its coloring does not bleed, though it retains its color when cooked.
 Beet greens have a similar semi-bitter flavor to swiss chard.
 Gold beets can be harvested at any time during their growing cycle.
 If left to mature the roots can reach up to an average of three inches in diameter.

-Baby Gold beets are available the year-round.
+Baby Gold beets are available from McGrath farms late fall through spring.